top of page

 Nadelina Agopoglu, American Armenian, is a lifelong writer.
 Nadelina firmly believes in unconditionally supporting creatives in their production, evident through her work at Wingless Dreamer Publisher, a company dedicated to empowering and promoting creative individuals.

-With a profound love and fondness of Armenian and Women’s Literature, Nadelina explores the intricacies of these distinguished literary domains.
+With a profound love and fondness for Armenian and Women’s Literature, Nadelina explores the intricacies of these distinguished literary domains.
 Among her favorite literary pieces are In the Dreamhouse by Carmen Maria Macchado and The Fool by Raffi.

 Comments